alfredfmeng/GraceShopper/README.md

 # FULLSTACK'S BOOKSTACKS

-_e-commerce website for book nerds_ (This will make the font italic )
+_e-commerce website for book nerds_

 ## Setup (Tell your user how to set up the project if they are to clone it)